How to Make Fresh Homemade Polish Kielbasa Sausage

 - 2 tablespoons plus 1 teaspoon of salt

 - 2 tablespoons of sugar

 - ½ teaspoon freshly cracked black pepper

 - 2 cloves of garlic, minced finely

 - 1 cup of very cold water

-- I don’t have a sausage stuffer device – so I generally just use a funnel with a thick tube on the end (or a homemade funnel made from a plastic water bottle cut short) and press the meat into the casings with a wooden spoon through the funnel.
+- I don’t use a sausage stuffer device–I just use a wide funnel (or a homemade funnel made from a plastic water bottle cut short) and press the meat into the casings with a wooden spoon through the funnel.

-- Once you’ve filled a casing, well, tie the end off and then twist the meat into links.
+- Once you’ve filled a casing, tie the end off and then twist the tube into smaller links.